-When it comes to operating rooms, two surgeons are not necessary better than one
+When it comes to operating rooms, two surgeons are not necessarily better than one

 Two surgeons overlooks filed hiatal hernia repair, leaving patient with lifetime inability to hold down food